 What Happens After a Person is Arrested?

 The first situation concerns the service of a summons.
-Here, a process server will mail, or “serve,” you with a summons directing you to appear in court.
+In this case, a process server will mail or “serve” you with a summons to appear in court.

 Cite and Release

-The second situation involves “cite and release.”
+The second situation is known as “cite and release.”
 Someone who has been cited and released has not been arrested and is not formally booked.
 Instead, he or she is released on a promise to appear before a judge on a certain date in the future.
 This is also known as being released on your own recognizance.

 Can You Turn Yourself in Before Arrested on a Warrant?